iq-motion-control/iq-module-communication-doc/docs/clients/stow_user_interface.rst

     % Make a communication interface object
     com = MessageInterface(’COM18’,115200);
     % Make a StowUserInterfaceClient object with obj_id 0
-    tes = StowUserInterfaceClient(’com’,com);
+    stowUserInterface = StowUserInterfaceClient(’com’,com);
     % Use the StowUserInterfaceClient object
-    coil_temp = tes.get(’t_coil’);
+    zeroAngle = stowUserInterface.get(’zero_angle’);

 Python
 ~~~~~~

 To use the Stow User Interface Client in Python, include ``iqmotion`` and create a module that has the Stow User Interface Client within it's firmware.
-See the table below for available messages.
+See the Message Table below for available messages.
 All message strings use the Short Names.
-All messages use the standard Get/Set/Save functions, except sample_zero and stow.
+All messages use the standard Get/Set/Save functions.

 A minimal working example for the Stow User Interface Client is: